Hobart is a wonderful tourist destination that offers several attractive options for visitors.

 You may also want to visit the Jewish section of the Cornelian Bay cemetery, located on a hillside overlooking the river a few kilometres north of the centre.
 Here you’ll find graves and remains dating back to the 19th century, among them some that were re-interred from Tasmania’s original Jewish graveyard in Harrington St after its redevelopment as an apartment block.

-The Cornelian Bay cemetery is a pretty, peaceful spot, but it can be a little tricky to find—ask at the shul if you need help.
+The Cornelian Bay cemetery is a pretty, peaceful spot, but it can be a little tricky to find—contact us if you need help.